longshotlabs/composable-forms/docs/spec/input.md

 ### Inputs With String Value

-Must accept an optional boolean property `convertEmptyStringToNull`, which if `true` should always call `onChanged` and `onChanging` with `null` rather than `""`.
+Must accept an optional boolean property `convertEmptyStringToNull`, which if `true` should always call `onChange` and `onChanging` with `null` rather than `""`.
 The default value for this property can be either `true` or `false`, as the component author prefers.
 This feature is useful for some validation libraries where an empty string does not result in a "required" error, or to avoid storing empty strings in your database.

-Must accept an optional boolean property `trimValue`, which if `true` should always call `onChanged` and `onChanging` with a string that has no whitespace at the beginning or end.
+Must accept an optional boolean property `trimValue`, which if `true` should always call `onChange` and `onChanging` with a string that has no whitespace at the beginning or end.
 The default value for this property can be either `true` or `false`, as the component author prefers.

 If both `trimValue` and `convertEmptyStringToNull` are `true`, the component should first trim, and then convert to null.